QuickBooks Blog

 A simple balance sheet is one of the three fundamental financial statements that give a snapshot of the financial position of your business entity at the end of an accounting period.

-It basically showcases your company’s assets, liabilities, and shareholder’s equity as on a specific date.
-That is, what your company owns, the amount it owes together with the amount that is invested by its shareholders.
+It showcases your company’s assets, liabilities, and shareholder’s equity as on a specific date.
+That is, what your company owns, the amount it owes together with the amount that is invested by shareholders.

 This means that money invested in your business entity’s assets is either provided by the owners or the creditors.
 Accordingly, the sum total of assets must be equal to the sum total of liabilities and the owner’s equity.